wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

     const content = document.getElementById( 'wp-learn-post-content' ).value;
 ```

-Next, you'll need to create a new post model object, using [the Backbone.js Post model](https://developer.wordpress.org/rest-api/using-the-rest-api/backbone-javascript-client/#model-examples):
+Next, you'll need to create a new post model object, using [the Backbone.js Post model](https://developer.wordpress.org/rest-api/using-the-rest-api/backbone-javascript-client/#model-examples).
+You will then need to pass the values for the title and content to the model object:

 ```js
     const post = new wp.api.models.Post( {